Slider (mobile phones): QWERTY sliders

 The side slider or QWERTY slider uses vertical access of the keyboard on the bottom segment.
 The side slider form factor is primarily used to facilitate faster access to the keyboard with both thumbs.
 These became trendy during the late 2000s, offering a landscape user interface as well as full keyboard, ideal for texting.
 This sort of handheld keyboard was pioneered on the (non-slider) T-Mobile Sidekick/Danger Hiptop and appeared in slider form on the HTC TyTN, but by 2008 and 2009 had become commonplace on many smartphones and feature phones, examples being Nokia N97, T-Mobile G1, Sony Ericsson Xperia X1, Motorola Droid, Nokia E75, LG GW520, LG Prada II and Samsung CorbyPRO/Genio Slide.
-Some models, such as the already-mentioned N97 as well as the Nokia E7 released in 2011 and the F(x)tec Pro 1 released in 2019, not only bring out the keyboard from the side but also tilt the display so that they reminisce a laptop.
+Some models, such as the already-mentioned N97 as well as the Nokia E7 released in 2011 and the F(x)tec Pro 1 released in 2019, not only bring out the keyboard from the side but also tilt the display so that they resemble a laptop.

 Portrait sliders with QWERTY keyboards were also around, as seen for instance on the Palm Pre, BlackBerry Torch 9800 and Samsung SGH-i620, but these were otherwise rare as opposed to the 'side' ones.
 In 2015, BlackBerry Limited released the BlackBerry Priv, the first mainstream slider phone in several years.